JoselleAstrid/fzerogx-docs/mechanics/boost_delay.md

 # Boost delay

 When you use boost power or hit a dash plate, you enter boost state.
+After boost power, boost state lasts as long as your machine's [boost duration stat](https://docs.google.com/spreadsheets/d/133Xsq-KV3lpfk9SS4_L84WV-JuXHOR8_GlFZRnskkSU/edit#gid=17).
+After a dash plate, boost state lasts for half the boost duration stat.
+For example, Fat Shark is in boost state for 2 seconds after boost power, and for 1 second after a dash plate.

-When boost state ends, you typically have a delay of several frames until you can use boost power again.
+However, when boost state ends, you typically have a delay of several frames until you can use boost power again.

 The number of boost delay frames depends on your speed when your boost state ends: